willroberts/rpg/readme.md

 	- [x] Window Bounds Checking

-The player should be able to control a character with the arrow keys, and move them around within a graphical tiled map.
+The player should be able to control a character with the arrow keys, and move around within a graphical tiled map.
 The camera should follow the player during movement, allowing exploration of the map when the map is larger than the game window.
 The player should not be able to move outside the boundary of the map.

 - [ ] II.
 Combat
 	- [ ] Enemies